sveltejs/sapper-legacy.svelte.dev/content/guide/02-routing.md

 ### Pages

 Pages are Svelte components written in `.html` files.
 When a user first visits the application, they will be served a server-rendered version of the route in question, plus some JavaScript that 'hydrates' the page and initialises a client-side router.
 From that point forward, navigating to other pages is handled entirely on the client for a fast, app-like feel.
-(Sapper will preload and cache the code for these subsequent pages, so that navigation is instantaneous.)

 For example, here's how you could create a page that renders a blog post: